hmmlsystems/11ty-IIIF-Manifest-Generator/README.md

 Once you have a folder with image file(s) working, feel free to remove the `single`, `multiple`, and `full` folders.
 They are only there as examples to get you up and running.

+Remember that if you want to deploy another set of image file(s) in the future, you can just reinstall and setup a new site for those.
+The previous site's images stay ‘minted’ and you won’t continue to build and deploy a bigger and bigger distribution of image files.

 ## Gotchas

 - You can’t have : or colons in your text.
 Because the system uses a YAML format, these aren’t allowed.
 Unless in quotes.